Adoptive cell therapy, also known as cellular immunotherapy, is a form of treatment that uses the cells of our immune

 - Tisagenlecleucel (Kyrmriah®): a CD19-targeting CAR T cell immunotherapy; approved for subsets of patients with leukemia and lymphoma

 Fortunately, in most cases potential immunotherapy-related side effects can be managed safely as long as the potential side effects are recognized and addressed early.
 Therefore, it’s extremely important that patients notify their care team as soon as possible about any unusual developments during or after treatment with immunotherapy.
 In addition, patients should always consult their doctors and the rest of their care team to gain a better and fuller understanding of the potential risks and side effects associated with specific adoptive cell immunotherapies.

-The side effects most commonly associated with currently approved adoptive cell therapies may include but are not limited to: acute kidney injury, bleeding episodes, cardiac arrhythmias, chills, constipation, cough, cytokine release syndrome (cytokine storm), decreased appetite, delirium, diarrhea, dizziness, edema, encephalopathy, fatigue, febrile neutropenia, fever, headache, hypogammaglobulinemia, hypotension, hypoxia, infections, nausea, neurotoxicity, pyrexia, tachycardia, tremors, and vomiting.
-Learn more on our immunotherapy side effects webpage.
+The side effects most commonly associated with currently approved adoptive cell therapies may include but are not limited to: acute kidney injury, bleeding episodes, heart arrhythmias, chills, constipation, cough, cytokine release syndrome (cytokine storm), decreased appetite, delirium, diarrhea, dizziness, edema, encephalopathy, fatigue, febrile neutropenia, fever, headache, hypogammaglobulinemia, hypotension, hypoxia, infections, nausea, neurotoxicity, pyrexia, tachycardia, tremors, and vomiting.

 Throughout its history, CRI has supported a variety of basic research aimed at improving our understanding of the identity and functions of our many immune cells as well as translational and clinical efforts that seek to use these insights in the development of cellular immunotherapies for cancer patients in the clinic.

 Some of the most important contributions made by CRI scientists in the area of adoptive cell therapy include:

-- In 1994-1995, CRI investigator Stanley Riddell, M.D., and CRI grantee Philip D. Greenberg, M.D., of the Fred Hutchinson Cancer Research Center, highlighted the importance of cytomegalovirus (CMV)-targeting T cells in protecting transplant recipients against infection, and showed that adoptive cell therapy could restore CMV-specific immunity in transplant recipients.
+- In 1992-1995, CRI investigator Stanley Riddell, M.D., and CRI grantee Philip D. Greenberg, M.D., of the Fred Hutchinson Cancer Research Center, highlighted the importance of cytomegalovirus (CMV)-targeting T cells in protecting transplant recipients against life-threatening infections, and showed that adoptive cell therapy could restore CMV-specific immunity in transplant recipients.